13thWitch/QE-for-S2TT/README.md

 - [pydub](https://github.com/jiaaro/pydub)
 - [numpy](https://numpy.org/)

-The specification of which exact perturbations should be performed has the same format as in QuESTT.
+The specification of which exact perturbations should be performed has the same format as in PB-QuESTT.
 More detailed instruction can be found in the [Section on Perturbation Specifiation](#perturbation-specification).

 _Original and pydub-trimmed audio_: